 Pollution Control Items: The following items qualify: tangible personal property purchased to meet air or water quality standards of a federal or state agency; liners and reagents purchased to meet water quality standards; tangible personal property purchased to meet air or water quality standards and which become an improvement to real property of manufacturing, mining, farming, or toxic waste treatment and storage businesses; and "dry to dry transfer systems" used by the dry cleaning industry.
-This exemption isn't available for items used in road construction, septic systems, treating drinking water, or preventing soil erosion.
+The exemption isn't available for items used in treating drinking water, preventing soil erosion, in road construction, or in septic systems.
 Motor vehicles and buildings don't qualify.
 See Idaho Code section 63-3622X for more details.